Skip to Content

 Fat Quarter Size and Dimensions

-• Ideal for small quilts and crafts.
+• Wider shape suits small quilts and crafts.

-• Fits embroidery hoops or appliqué.
+• Fits embroidery hoops or appliqué designs easily.

-• Perfect for mixing prints.
+• Perfect for mixing prints without struggling with scraps.

 Fat Quarter Vs. Regular Quarter Yard